The world of Atlas is made up of Regions that contain Castles connected by Chokepoints:

 - Generally, leveling up the Refinery provides a larger bonus than conquering an additional castle

 - The refinery bonus is element-specific, meaning you'll need different castles to earn bonuses for all element types, unless you own a castle in a high-level region that provides a bonus to all crafting materials.

 - Currently the Foreman has no active actions to perform.

-Castles themselves have an associated level that determines the highest level their infrastructure can be upgraded to, with the exception of castles in Neutral or No Man's Lands*.
+Castles themselves have an associated level that determines the highest level their Fort and Refinery can be upgraded to, with the exception of castles in Neutral or No Man's Lands*.
 This max level is ([Castle level] - 1) * 3.
 For example, a level 2 Castle's Infrastructure can be upgraded to level 3, and a level 4 castle's Infrastructure can be upgraded to level 9.

 |CASTLE LEVEL||MAX INFRASTRUCTURE LEVEL|

-* With update v4.16, the Bank and Tower infrastructure buildings are no longer capped by castle level.
-In other words: Banks and Towers on any ownable castle can be upgraded to level 12, provided your team has the resources to do so.
+* With update v4.16, the HQ, Bank, and Tower infrastructure buildings are no longer capped by castle level.
+In other words: HQs, Banks, and Towers on any ownable castle can be upgraded to level 12, provided your team has the resources to do so.

 CONQUEST OF CASTLES